Retinopathy of Prematurity (ROP)

 When and how often will my baby be screened for ROP?

-The Royal College of Ophthalmology guidelines indicate babies who are:
+The Royal College of Ophthalmology guidelines state that babies who are:

 What happens during screening?